 Working with writers and journalists who excel in the coverage of this topic, we’ll be posting, on a regular basis, a series of interviews which will give you, the music and art fan, a look at “The Making Of” the illustrations, photographs and designs of many of the most-recognized and influential images that have served to package and promote your all-time-favorite recordings.

 In each feature interview, we’ll meet the artists, designers and photographers who produced these works of art and learn what motivated them, what processes they used, how they collaborated (or fought) with the musical acts, their management, their labels, etc. – all of the things that influenced the final product you saw then and still see today.

 We hope that fans enjoy these looks behind the scenes of the music-related art business and that they’ll share their stories with us and fellow fans about what role these works of art – and the music they covered – played in their lives.

-All images and text featured in these stories are used with permission of the artist interviewees.
+All images and text featured in these stories are used with permission of the artist interviewees and related companies.
 All rights are reserved.
-Except as noted, all other text Copyright 2012 – 2017 – Mike Goldstein/RockPoP Productions & Album Cover Hall of Fame.com (www.albumcoverhalloffame.com) – All rights reserved.
+Except as noted, all other text Copyright 2012 – Present – Mike Goldstein/RockPoP Productions & Album Cover Hall of Fame.com (www.albumcoverhalloffame.com) – All rights reserved.

 Pingback: La Banda de La Cebolla de Cristal GOB

 Dear John – thanks for visiting the site and for your feedback.